|

 possibly I broke some "image stealing" law of custom in his

 native land (he wore a turbin).
 He was pretty angry.
-Too bad, the sketch was quite good of
+Too bad, the sketch was

 him.

-During that time I
+Around that same time I

 began to study under various

-artists, and, devoured
+artists, and devoured

 art books weekly.
 Never forgetting to practice everyday.

-Oddly enough, adjacent to my home was The Woodlawn Cemetery,
+Oddly enough, adjacent to my home was The Woodlawn Cemetery.

-categorically, one of the most beautiful cemeteries in the
+Categorically, one of the most beautiful cemeteries in the

 world.
 Beyond the stereotypical attitude of grimness, most